 Although it’s long, this list of eye disorders is by no means exhaustive.
 The best advice we can always offer when your eyes are acting up is to see an eye doctor

 Which type of eye doctor?
 You may ask.
-Probably an optometrist, but you can read up on the differences between an optometrist and ophthalmologist to decide which is best suited to your current needs.
+Probably an optometrist, but you can read up on the differences between an optometrist and an ophthalmologist to decide which is best suited to your current needs.

 In fact, you should see an optometrist regularly anyway, eye issues or no eye issues!
-It’s one of the best ways to keep your peepers healthy and spot eye disease symptoms before your vision becomes at risk.
+It’s one of the best ways to keep your peepers healthy and spot symptoms before your vision becomes at risk.
 If you take care of your corneas (and everything under ‘em), you’ll up your chances of seeing clearly for years to come.

 We’ve got your eyes covered